11 Pattern Matching

 Penalized Likelihood

 While maximum likelihood estimation provides a principled approach to parameter estimation, we can often find better estimators using what is called a penalized likelihood.
 In fact, there are certain cases, when penalized estimator leads to universally better estimators.
-In statistics, we would say that MLE is inadmissible, meaning there exists another estimator (James-Stein) that is strictly better in terms of risk.
-Later is Section Chapter 18 we will discuss the theory of penalized estimators in more detail.
+In statistics, we would say that MLE is inadmissible in dimensions of 3 or higher, meaning there exists another estimator (like the James-Stein estimator) that is strictly better in terms of expected squared error (risk) by “shrinking” estimates towards a central value.
+Later in Chapter 17 we will discuss the theory of penalized estimators in more detail.

 Penalized likelihood addresses overfitting by adding a regularization term to the likelihood function.
 Instead of maximizing just the likelihood, we maximize: